plant-genomics/training/docs/modules/tutorials.md

 #### Bioinformatics tutorials

-This website has a range of tutorials and links for plant bioinformatics - see the left-hand panel.
+This website has a range of tutorials and links under development for plant bioinformatics - see the left-hand panel.
+More will be added as they are developed, for topics such as phylogenomics, variant calling, and RNA-seq.

 Here are some links to resources that are particularly useful for getting started in plant bioinformatics: